Get Travel Documents

 Enrolling in Federal Travel Programs

 If you do not need expedited customs processing, the TSA Pre✓ program provides expedited security screening only.
-The application process is similar to the Trusted Traveler process, but there is no interview, and the fee is $85.
 A handy comparison tool is available to help you decide which program is right for you.